fee1-dead/website/content/about/_index.md

 [extra]
 date = 2023-11-27
-updated = 2025-06-09
+updated = 2025-08-20
 +++

 Hi!
 I'm beef (they/them).
 I mainly contribute to the Rust compiler.
-Please let me know how you think of this blog :)
+If you like my posts or have any questions, feel free to reach out and let me know :)

 My GitHub: [@fee1-dead](https://github.com/fee1-dead)